National Chip Week: from mistaken national identity to national food folklore

 This week is National Chip Week, so we look back to the earliest days of the nation’s best-loved supper, share some startling facts about the humble chip, and offer advice to protect against the dangers of fire when preparing the nation’s favourite yourself

 History doesn’t record if one of the first people to sell fish and chips in the British Isles had a sound business plan – but it’s unlikely.
 He didn’t even know which country he was in.

 Unaware that the ship taking him to America would dock in Ireland on the way, Italian Giuseppe Cervi thought he’d reached America and got off, only to find himself in Cobh.
 His ship sailed without him, but in a strange way it also came in, because after walking to Dublin he started selling fish and chips.

 At first, it was from a handcart outside pubs, and later from a permanent spot in what’s now Pearse Street.
 It was there, says the National Fish Fryers’ Federation that his wife Palma would offer customers, in Italian, ‘one of this, one of the other’; a phrase that lingers in the city, where customers wanting fish and chips still ask for ‘one and one’.

 The independent fish & chip restaurant of the year in the 2015 awards is Burton Road Chippy in Lincoln

 Giuseppe and Palma couldn’t have anticipated National Chip Week any more than they could have anticipated just how popular the meal was to become.
-The National Chip Week pages on the Love Potatoes website shows just how big the British deep-fried habit has become – it’s worth £1.2bn to the economy, with £1 of every £100 spent on food going into a fish and chip shop till.
+The British deep-fried habit is worth £1.2bn to the economy, with £1 of every £100 spent on food going into a fish and chip shop till.